gersongerardcruz/gersongerardcruz/README.md

 - 🤔 I'm working on projects using **AWS Cloud Services** and learning new languages on the side

 - 📫 Reach me via **ggerardcruz@gmail.com** especially about projects you'll find in my LinkedIn and CV.
-I have to finish my masters because I can officially publish them in Github but I'm more than willing to talk about them if you are interested. 💡
+I have to finish my masters before I can officially publish them in Github but I'm more than willing to talk about them if you are interested. 💡

 <h2 align="left">Education and Experience</h3>
 <p float="left" align="center">